bgeisler1/SEED-Lab/Demo 2/README.md

 Louie Heilweil

 This document contains descriptions of the code and tasks used in to create Demo 2.
-Note that the final code used for the demo is called Final_Code.ino which is in the Simulation and Control file
+Note that the final code used for the demo is called Final_Code.ino, which is in the Simulation and Control folder.

 ---------------------------------------------------------------------------------------------------------------
 Localization